glynnbird/flickr-album-restorer/README.md

 # flickr-album-restorer

-[In 2018, Flickr changed its terms of service](https://www.theverge.com/2018/11/1/18051950/flickr-1000-photo-limit-free-accounts-changes-pro-subscription-smugmug) to limit the number of photos on a free Flickr account to zero.
+[In 2018, Flickr changed its terms of service](https://www.theverge.com/2018/11/1/18051950/flickr-1000-photo-limit-free-accounts-changes-pro-subscription-smugmug) to limit the number of photos on a free Flickr account to 1000.
-Those of us that have/had thousands of photos on Flickr, taking advantage of the previous limit (1TB of data free!) were left with a few of options:
+Those of us that have/had thousands of photos on Flickr, taking advantage of the previous limit (1TB of data free!), were left with a few of options:

-1. Do nothing and see the account's storage limit fall to 1000 pictures.
+1. Do nothing and see the account's storage limit fall to 1000 pictures and losea access to some photos.
 2. [Upgrade to a paid Flickr plan](https://www.flickr.com/account/upgrade/pro) and continue using Flickr but with unlimited storage for a small monthly fee.
-3. Download all of your photos and data and find it a new home.
+3. Download all of your photos and data and find them a new home.

 This GitHub project contains a quick script to help if you choose option (3).

 ## Downloading your Flickr data

 Extracting all of your Flickr data is simple.
-Visit your [Flickr Account page](https://www.flickr.com/account) and click the button on the bottom left.
+Visit your [Flickr Account page](https://www.flickr.com/account) and click the button on the bottom right.
 It takes Flickr several *DAYS* to bundle your data into a number of zip files ready to download.
 Keep checking back on your account page and the links will appear when it's done.

 Download and extract all of the zipped data.